kopiro/kopiro/README.md

 # Flavio De Stefano
 ## kopiro
-### Sr. Software Engineer @Spotify in Stockholm 🇸🇪<br/>🕵️‍♂️ Cyber-security obsessed<br/>🤖 I've built a monkey AI<br/>📠 I like RJ45 cables<br/>📃 oh, I hate YAML

-Hey!
-I currently work at Spotify in the Stockholm HQ as Senior Software Engineer, building the [Web Player](https://open.spotify.com) and the [Desktop App](https://www.spotify.com/download/other); other than several acquisition products like [the widgets](https://developer.spotify.com/documentation/widgets).
+### Senior Software Engineer at Spotify (living in Stockholm).

+Hej!
+Flavio here.

-I'm interested in cyber-security, cryptography and I have fun in building bots, vocal assistants, IOT devices and CLI utilities.
+I'm interested in cyber-security, cryptography and I have fun in building bots, vocal assistants, IOT devices.

 In my free time I love to build stuff that solve everyday problems, and as soon I can I release them as OSS projects.

-In general, I tend to apply lot of math in order to create elegant and readable algorithms.
+I tend to apply lot of math in order to create elegant and readable algorithms.

 > One of the greatest satisfactions is to create something on your own; my best way to do it's by coding.